Skip to main content

 • “The atmosphere is dark, detailed, and beautifully designed, making every location feel eerie and alive.”

-• “The game masterfully sets the stage with its eerie atmosphere, chilling sound design, and a sense of dread that never quite lets up.”
+• “From the outset, the game’s eerie atmosphere, chilling sound design, and sense of dread create a terrifying environment that hooks the player.”

 • “There is no tension, no atmosphere, just a yawning void pretending to be a game.”